-As a Government-Sponsored Enterprise with a mission to facilitate equitable and sustainable access to homeownership and quality affordable rental housing across America, the Corporation is committed to the highest standards of corporate compliance and ethics.
-In support of this commitment, the Board of Directors (the "Board") has adopted this Code of Conduct for the Board of Directors (the "Code") to ensure that directors have the ability to discharge their duties on behalf of the Corporation in an objective and impartial manner.
+As a Government-Sponsored Enterprise with a mission to expand affordable housing, the Corporation is committed to the highest standards of corporate compliance and ethics.
+In support of this commitment, the Board of Directors (the "Board") has adopted this Code of Conduct for the Board of Directors (the "Code") to assure that directors have the ability to discharge their duties on behalf of the Corporation in an objective and impartial manner.